 Developmental Psychology Doctoral Student

-I received my B.S. degree from the University of Virginia in psychology and my master's in developmental psychology from VCU.
-My general area of interest is in risky (sexual behaviors, substance use, etc.) and protective factors that promote the positive development of African American youth.
+I received my bachelor's degree in psychology from the University of Virginia and my master's degree in developmental psychology from VCU.
+My general area of interest is in risk factors (sexual behaviors, substance use, etc.) and protective factors that promote the positive development of African American youth.
 In the past I have collaborated with colleagues to examine substance abuse among African American youth and young adults.
-I have facilitated evidenced-based interventions that have focused on prevention of risky sexual behavior and the strengthening of the parent-child bond.
-My current work is focused on religiosity as a culturally salient protective factor for African American youth and the African American Church as a protective context.
+I have facilitated evidenced-based interventions focused on prevention of risky sexual behavior and the strengthening of the parent-child bond.
+My current work is focused on religiosity as a culturally salient protective factor for African American youth, and the African American Church as a protective context.